Objective

 Technical Approach

-In Phase I, candidate protein sorbents were identified from existing literature based on interactions with PFAS and with analogous ligands such as fatty acids and acidic drugs.
-Protein-specific binding affinities for a set of 8 selected perfluorinated alkyl acids— PFOS, PFNA, PFOA PFHxS, PFHxA, PFHpA, PFBS, and PFBA—were then predicted using a multi-step molecular modeling framework.
-Finally, the most promising proteins—liver and intestinal fatty acid binding proteins, L-FABP and I-FABP, and the peroxisome-proliferator-activated receptors, PPAR-α, -γ, and -δ—were experimentally evaluated for PFAS adsorption through a series of batch tests at the bench scale to determine the equilibrium dissociation constant, KD, and the equilibrium binding capacity, qmax.
-EqD experiments were performed under ideal matrix conditions with single PFAS-protein pairs, under varied pH, ionic strength and temperature conditions, as well under “realistic” conditions using AFFF-contaminated groundwater and single proteins.
+Phase I of this project initially focused on evaluating mammalian proteins associated with PFAS bioaccumulation and toxicity.
+Candidate protein sorbents were identified from existing literature based on interactions with PFAS and with analogous ligands such as fatty acids and acidic drugs.
+Protein-specific binding affinities for a set of eight selected perfluorinated alkyl acids — PFOS, PFNA, PFOA, PFHxS, PFHxA, PFHpA, PFBS, and PFBA —were then predicted using a multi-step molecular modeling framework.
+Finally, the most promising proteins — liver and intestinal fatty acid binding proteins, L-FABP and I-FABP, and the PPAR-α, -𝛾, and -δ — were experimentally evaluated for PFAS adsorption through a series of batch tests at the bench scale to determine the equilibrium dissociation constant, KD, and the equilibrium binding capacity, qmax.
+Equilibrium dialysis experiments were performed under ideal matrix conditions with single PFAS-protein pairs, under varied pH, ionic strength and temperature conditions, as well under “realistic” conditions using AFFF-impacted groundwater and single proteins.

-In the Phase I effort, the binding of PFAS to different proteins was found to be variable, and both chain length- and condition-specific, suggesting the ability to tune PFAS removal by the use of different proteins alone or in combination.
+The key findings from Phase I are summarized as follows and are available in the Phase I Final Report.
+During Phase I, the binding of PFAS to different proteins was found to be variable, and both chain length- and condition-specific, suggesting the ability to tune PFAS removal by the use of different proteins alone or in combination.
 Interestingly, the nuclear receptor PPAR-δ was found to bind strongly with both PFBA and PFHxS, while PPAR-α bound strongly to PFHxA (as well as the long-chain PFNA).
 This is the first report to show such a strong association of biomolecules with short-chain PFAS, raising both prospects for treatability and potential concern about toxic effects.
-Moreover, the binding capacities calculated from protein-PFAS data for some short-chain PFAS were substantially higher than with either granular or particulate activated carbon, illustrating the potential for targeting difficult to treat PFAS.
-Results of the Phase I effort confirmed the potential of protein-based sorbents for PFAS remediation by identifying, through a complementary model-experiment approach, proteins that associate strongly with both long- and short-chain PFAS.
-Of particular benefit is the ability to tune an adsorbent, by incorporating multiple protein-based moieties and/or by use of strategic changes in feed composition (ionic strength, pH), to address a wide variety of PFAS structures.
-The combination of molecular modeling and batch testing used here thus forms the basis of a robust and powerful design framework for developing protein-based sorbents for PFAS water treatment.
+Moreover, the binding capacities calculated from protein-PFAS data for some short-chain PFAS were substantially higher than with either granular or particulate activated carbon, illustrating the potential of our approach for targeting difficult-to-treat PFAS.

 Benefits